linuxboot/book/src/case_studies/Google_study.md

 does the following:

 1. Brings up the Linux kernel as a DXE in flash ROM instead of the UEFI shell.
-2. Provides a Go based userland that can then bring up the kernel that you want to run on the machine.
+2. Provides a Go based user-space that can then bring up the kernel that you want to run on the machine.
 3. Enables writing traditional firmware applications such as bootloader, debugging, diagnosis, and error detection applications as cross-architecture and cross-platform portable Linux applications.